hardkoded/puppeteer-sharp/docfx_project/examples/Page.Request.md

 ## Solution

-Use `Page.Request` event to monitor network requests
+Use `Page.Request` event to monitor network requests.

 ```cs
 using var browser = await Puppeteer.LaunchAsync(new () { Headless = true });